JimmyAppelt/Snaz/README.md

-Twitch | does twitch stuff *(most knows for Amount of current Twitch viewers)* System Info | capture and stream data real time like cpu usage, ram, processes, up- and download speed Dynamic Files | create a textfile or imagefile by choice and link it to any online source Playing Now | song, artist album, album image (Currently supported: Spotify, Foobar2000 and winamp)
+Twitch | does twitch stuff *(most knows for Amount of current Twitch viewers)* System Info | capture and stream data real time like cpu usage, ram, processes, up- and download speed Dynamic Files | create a textfile or imagefile by choice and link it to any online source Playing Now | song, artist album, album image (Currently supported: Spotify, Foobar2000, winamp, iTunes and VLC mediaplayer)

 > Check the [documentation](https://github.com/JimmyAppelt/Snaz/wiki) for more detailed information